pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 E Counting water taps may eventually provide evidence of government unaccountability.

-Item.
 13. In terms of comprehension of the text above, decide which of the statements below is correct.

-Item.
 13. Em termos de compreensão do texto acima, decida quais das declarações abaixo está correta.

 A The expression "all the more" (R.8) means not only but also. - A expressão "ainda